shivanijpatel/berkeleysplash/README.md

 If you are an employer:
-I created these notebooks from scratch with the intention of creating a safe space of learning introductory progrmaming.
+I created these notebooks from scratch with the intention of creating a safe space of learning introductory programming.
 Every semester a team of students and I take 30-60 high school students to the computer lab and teach the notebook.

 If you are a student:
 Please use this link to create your own version (Spring 2020) on your computer: